 Properties situated within the European Economic Area (EEA) were brought within the FHL regime from 6 April 2011 for individuals and partnerships and 1 April 2011 for companies.
 (EEA properties were included on a concessional non statutory basis for tax years 2009/10 and 2010/11).

-For the purposes of the reliefs listed below, furnished holiday lettings are treated as follows.
+For the purposes of the reliefs listed below

 - All such furnished holiday lettings undertaken by a particular person or partnership are treated as a single trade.

 The reliefs to which the above treatment applies are as follows.

 - Roll-over relief under TCGA92/S152-TCGA92/S157, see CG60250+, and in particular CG61450+.